-- Warn them of the risks of doing nothing.
+Warn them about the risks of doing nothing.

-This last part "Warning them of the risks of doing nothing" is so important.
-Your customer's brain will be asking "What happens if I do nothing?" and if you don't speak to this they will assume "Nothing bad will happen if I say 'No' to this recommendation".
+This last part "Warning them of the risks of doing nothing" is the most important part because your customer's brain will be asking "What happens if I do nothing?".
+If you don't articulate what happens if they do nothing, then they will assume "Nothing bad will happen if I say 'No' to this recommendation".

 What problem are you trying to solve?

 To get started ask yourself this question: "What problem does this malfunctioning service item cause in my customer's life?"

 Example: Saying "You can't play your favorite song..." is the problem caused by a broken part; or "You can't play your piano soft..." is the problem caused by poor regulation.
 Don't start out by telling your customers what 'this' thing is; start out by telling them about 'the problem they are going to solve by fixing it'.

 After you introduce the problem you need to establish yourself as an authority on the topic.
 You do this by teaching them something new and articulating why this is important.
 You don't demonstrate your authority by talking about yourself, your education, or your vast knowledge about how something works.
 You do this by simply saying "This is important because fixing it will ____solve the problem mentioned a moment ago____".

 Example: "You can't play your piano soft because all the internal parts are out of adjustment.
 Adjusting all these hidden parts is important because it is the only way to get your piano to play soft again."